Federal Government of Belgium: Function and composition

-At the federal level, executive power is wielded by the federal government, whilst the prime minister is the head of the government.
+At the federal level, executive power is wielded by the federal government, headed by the prime minister.
 Each minister heads a ministry, and secretaries of state, who are deputy to a minister, help run these ministries.
 The government reflects the weight of political parties that constitute the current governing coalition for the Chamber.
 No single party or party family across linguistic lines holds an absolute majority of seats in Parliament.
 Under current practice, no party family can win enough seats to govern alone, let alone win a majority.

 The number of ministers is limited to 15, equally divided between French-speaking and Dutch-speaking ministers, according to Article 99 of the Constitution.
 Although the prime minister is officially exempt from this quota, no francophones held the post from 1979 to 2011.
+Government meetings are conducted through simultaneous interpreters.
 Some of the ministers are also deputy prime ministers; but in addition to taking the position of acting prime minister, they are also the link between the government and their political parties.
 A deputy prime minister is the voice of their political party within the federal government, and is also the voice of the federal government within their political party.
-Government meetings are conducted through simultaneous interpreters.